Gp-singh-git/tinyapp/README.md

 -It's a secure app, making use of bcrypt to store user passwords, and also makes use of cookie-session for safe handling of user cookies.

--Useful, fast, reliable was to shorten urls of long named websites which are no longer needed to be used.
+-Useful, fast, reliable to shorten urls of long named websites which are no longer needed to be used.

 # Test user information

-*To test the working of app, use following information:*
+*To test the working of app, you can use the following information:*

   Username: user1@gmail.com     Password: p12345
   Username: user2@gmail.com     Password: p67890